The Inspection You Need to Keep Your Homeowners Insurance

 4 Point Home Inspection: The Inspection You Need to Keep Your Homeowners Insurance

-When you think of flooding in Florida you think hurricanes.
-But insurance companies lose $2.5 billion a year in non-hurricane water damage.
+Insurance companies lose $2.5 billion a year in non-hurricane water damage.
 14,000 homeowners deal with water leak emergencies every day.
-To mitigate their risk, some insurance companies in Florida insist on a 4-point inspection.
+To mitigate their risk, insurance companies in Florida often insist on a 4-point inspection if the home is over 40 years old.

 The 4-point inspection is often required by your insurance company for homes over 40 years old and rental properties over 30 years old.
 Homes in high-risk flood or evacuation zones are likely to be a focus of an insurance company’s scrutiny.
 This is a guideline; each insurance company has their own underwriting criteria.

 Even if you have homeowners insurance now, your insurance company may require you to submit a 4-point inspection in order to maintain your policy.
 If you’re buying an older home, make sure the seller provides this inspection so you can confirm that you can get insurance.
-Check rates before you close the deal.
+Check rates before you get to the closing.

 The four points include: HVAC (Heating, Ventilation, and Air Conditioning), electrical wiring and panels, plumbing connections and fixtures, and your roof.
 Insurance companies want to know what they are insuring.
 This is a non-evasive inspection of the visible components of the four systems.
 Although this type of inspection may uncover safety issues, it is not a safety inspection.

-4-point inspections are “pass” or “fail.”
-Unlike a Wind Mitigation Inspection, its purpose is not to find reasons to give a homeowner a discount on their insurance.
+4-point inspections are pass or fail.
+This is different than the Wind Mitigation Inspection.
 Your insurance company uses the 4-point inspection to decide whether they will offer coverage for your property at all.
+It is a binary outcome.

 Your home can fail inspection.
 Some reasons include: not having central heat and air, a damaged roof, aluminum wire (which is more likely overheat and cause a fire), polybutylene plumbing (which can burst), and a hot water heater over 18 years old (which can also burst).